-This morning you'll wind your way up through the stunning, awe-inspiring Potala Palace.
-Built in 637 AD by Songtsen Gampo, it was the former winter residence for the Dalai Lamas and is truly a splendor of Eastern architecture.
+This morning you'll wind your way up through the stunning, awe-inspiring Potala Palace, Which was built in 637 AD by Songtsen Gampo, it was the former winter residence for the Dalai Lamas and is truly a splendor of Eastern architecture.
 Next, visit the Jokhang Temple, the center of Tibetan Buddhism, also built in the 7th century on the legendary pond of "Wothang."
 Later after lunch, witness the famous debate sessions by the monks at Sera Monastery.
 And finish the day by taking a Kora around the Barkhor.
 Test your bartering skills with the locals in this push-and-shove economy. .

 Accommodation: Shigatse Monasarovar Hotel, 3 Star